GM-Consult-Pty-Ltd/text_analysis/README.md

 ## Overview

-To tokenize text in preparation of constructing a `dictionary` from a `corpus` of `documents` in an information retrieval system.
+The `text_analysis` library provides methods to tokenize text in preparation of constructing a `dictionary` from a `corpus` of `documents` in an information retrieval system.

 The tokenization process comprises the following steps:
 * a `term splitter` splits text to a list of terms at appropriate places like white-space and mid-sentence punctuation;